Musculoskeletal PRP Applications

 *Used intra-operatively to enhance healing response and reduce scar tissue formation.

-Why Alocuro PRP?
-Precision for Musculoskeletal Practice
+Alocuro Precision for Musculoskeletal PRP

 Ideal Patient Profile